imagineLife/big-site/content/mongo/roles/overview.md

 - [Backups & Restoration](/mongo/roles/backup-restore): restricted to the admin db and for backing up and restoring data
 - [SuperUser](/mongo/roles/super-user): full privileges on all resources, including a dbOwner, userAdmin, and userAdminAnyDatabase
 - [All-Database](/mongo/roles/all-db): reserved for the admin db, and give rights to all dbs except for the `local` db and the `config`

+[Here](/mongo/roles/table-view) will live a table view comparing permissions to roles.
+Many permissions exist in mongo, and roles overlap in allowed actions.
+This table is an all-visible approach to all roles + permissions.